-Peter Doyle QC
+Peter Doyle KC

 "An immensely experienced criminal defence practitioner instructed across a range of offences and disciplines."

 Fraud "He never shies away from complex and contentious legal arguments".

 "His excellent & perfectly paced closing speeches underline his experience & ability" Legal 500